How To Make Your URLs Friendly

 Long URLs only serve to confuse the reader and Google.

 URLs that look like junk, don’t look safe.
 And no one is going to knowingly click an unsafe link.
-Plus, if your URL is overly complicated, you’re just making life harder for the Google autobots, and you want those bad boys on side.
+Plus, if your URL is overly complicated, you’re just making life harder for the Google autobots, and you want those bad boys on the side.

 Make sure the URLs of EVERY page on your website has a short URL.
 It all contributes towards your final location in the SERP (search engine results page).
 And that’s what you’re trying to improve after all.